LoriTimmons/11.2-homework/README.md

 * Make a .gitignore file and add your node_modules
 * npm init
 * npm i express.js

 ## Usage
- This application will help you write and save notes.
+ This application is used write and save notes.
+ * run 'node server.js' or 'npm start' in the command line
+ * Navigate to port 3002 on your local host (http://localhost:3002/)
 ![VS Image 1](./SS1.png)  <br>

 ## Test